 The impression you want to leave them with is that you are someone who will show up on time, know their lines, and listen when they give direction.

 - Practice your, “We’re a team” face.
 When the director gives you a redirect, be conscious of the expression on your face.
 I’ve watched commercial session tapes back and seen a lot of “Was that good enough?” faces.
 Instead, think “We’re a team, let me know what else you’re thinking and I’ll give it a try!”

 - If you think you “get” what the director is saying before they’ve finished talking, give a nod.
 But bite your tongue.
 A dead giveaway for nerves is over-talking.
 Remember, this is your time.
 You don’t need to “go fast.”
 Let the director finish their thought, take a breath, and do your next take.

-- Once they’ve said “Thank you,” give them one last smile and calmly make your way out.
-As far as they know, this callback was one of TEN others today.
+- Once they’ve said “Thank you,” give them one last smile and calmly make your way out of the room.
+As far as they know, this callback was one of TEN others you have today.

 There’s a lot of cooks in the kitchen on commercial shoots.
 The director, ad agency, and clients all have their own individual ideas and they all want to see you do all of them.

 They want you to talk slower, faster, friendlier, less “smiley”, funnier, standing on one leg, and every other which way.
 Show them you’re flexible and let them see you “play.”
 Try not to over-analyze every note they give you.
 Sometimes they’re just curious to see if their idea will work.